nicosxt/syntonikka.xyz/content/PAGES/SUBPAGES/GAMES/Pocket Beats/Pocket Beats Privacy Policy.md

 - **Application** refers to Pocket Beats, the software program provided by the Company.

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Pocket Beats.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Xintong Shi, also known as the alias Syntonikka, a solo developer that created Pocket Beats.

 - **Country** refers to: California, United States